le-petit-prince/dstahlke-gnuplot-iostream-wiki/Datatypes.markdown

 	5
 	6

+In principle I could also easily add a `send3d()` which would put two blank lines between groups of 2d data.
+This could be used in conjunction with the `index` keyword for the `plot` command.
+However, I have not implemented this since I don't know if there is a use case.
+Maybe it could be used for drawing several surface patches.
+If you need it, let me know.

 # `colmajor` option

 You can store an array of columns in a `std::vector<std::vector<double> >`.
 Logically, considering the C convention for ordering indices, the last index should correspond to the column.
 So if the array contained the data `[[1,2],[3,4],[5,6]]` then `send1d()` would send